How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 run_monitoring

-Best Practices for Advanced Bash Scripting Techniques for Automation: Ensuring Reliability and Maintainability
+Best Practices: Ensuring Reliability and Maintainability

 1. Script Structure and Organization